offsoc/onionplan/docs/2 - Roadmaps/02 - Roadmap: Usability Proposal - Certificates.md

 similar proposals for bringing .onions to ACME, and [ACME for Onions][] seems to be the one in a more mature state.

+If this proposal cannot get traction in the CA space, then it's still possible to consider other [certificate proposals][].

+In short, [ACME for Onions][] is a proposal that can be implemented and/or maintained with less effort from Tor's side and won't depend on changes in applications and libraries (it would work out of the box for TLS clients).

 [ACME for Onions]: https://acmeforonions.org
 [funded by OTF]: https://www.opentech.fund/internet-freedom-news/april-2023/#acme